wxnxthxn/Machine-Learning-Fake-News-Detection/README.md

 │   ├─ app.py                 # FastAPI backend API for text classification
 │   ├─ model/
 │   │   ├─ model_latest.pth   # Latest trained ThaiBERT model (not pushed to GitHub)
-│   │   ├─ update_model.py     # Script to update the model used by the API
+│   │   └─ update_model.py     # Script to update the model used by the API
-│   │   └─ predict.py          # Module for model inference (used by the API)
 │   ├─ training/
 │   │   ├─ auto_train.py       # Script for training the ThaiBERT model
-│   │   └─ clean_data.py       # Script for cleaning and preprocessing the dataset
+│   │   ├─ clean_data.py       # Script for cleaning and preprocessing the dataset
+│   │   └─ model_tester.py     # Script for testing the ThaiBERT model
 ├─ Chrome Extension/
 ├─ banner/
 │   │   ├─ correct.PNG # Banner Real news